 On both sides of the River Seine are roads down by the water that don’t have cars.
 Very nice cycling, if lots of pedestrians on Sunday:

 This is the 3rd giant city we’ve visited to use a bike share program.
 Rome’s program had collapsed and we had to hire bikes and a guide.
 It could be scary at times riding there: traffic/crazy drivers/few lanes/etc. London was better, and lots of fun, but Paris was easily the best in terms of city infrastructure, and quality/availability of bikes.
 We also hugely enjoyed using the bike-share program in the smaller Torino.
+EDIT: We have since had excellent trips to Vienna and Berlin.

 The city is generally flat.
 But the road up Montmartre to Sacré Cœur was very steep.
 Success: